microsoft/rushjs.io-website/pages/commands/rush_publish.md

                         safer practice is to pass the token via an environment variable and reference it from your common/config/rush/.npmrc-publish file.
   -t TAG, --tag TAG     The tag option to pass to npm publish.
-By default NPM
+By default npm
                         will publish using the 'latest' tag, even if the package is older than the current latest, so in publishing workflows for older releases, providing a